 At various times Angel Island has been home to Civil War army post; a processing facility for troops in World Wars I and II; an immigration station known as the "Ellis Island of the West;" a World War II prisoner-of-war camp housing German, Japanese, and Italian soldiers; and a Cold-War-era Nike missile base.
 Currently, it's maintained by the California State Park system and is entirely devoted to recreation.

-If hiking or biking aren't part of your plan, you can take a tram tour ($15.50 adults, $14 seniors 65+, $10.50 kids 12 and under, free for children on laps), or even participate in a guided Segway tour ($68 per person).
-Of course there's nothing that says you can't just hang out at Ayala Cove, listen to live music (every Saturday and Sunday from 2 to 4:45 pm June through August) and let the kids play on the beach and splash in the water.
+If hiking or biking aren't part of your plan, you can take a tram tour ($17 adults, $16 seniors 65+, $11 kids 12 and under, free for children on laps).
+Of course there's nothing that says you can't just hang out at Ayala Cove and let the kids play on the beach and splash in the water.